Henry Raeburn Dobson: London years

-On 19 January 1939, Raeburn married the 13 years younger Isabella Rae Smith Dawson.
+On 19 January 1939, Raeburn married the 13-years-younger Isabella Rae Smith Dawson.
 She was born in Falkirk, near Stirling, Scotland, on 23 September 1913.
-In the marriage certificate is stated that she was the daughter of chemist researcher Hugh Leishman Smith, by the name of Hugh Smith Dawson.
-However, when researching Isabella's genealogy, her father seemed to have been an ironmoulder and that her forefathers were all labourers, colliers and coal miners from Falkirk, Muiravonside and Tillicoultry (Clackmannan).
 The couple never lived together.
-After the wedding, Raeburn continued living with his mother in Cranley Place where he lived with his mother, who mainly looked after the house for him.
-And Isabella remained at her address at 85, Warwick Road.
-Both mother, Jeannie Cowan, and sister, Louie, were not in favour of this marriage and probably did everything they could – if not to prevent it from happening – then to terminate it.
+After the wedding, Raeburn remained at Cranley Place, where he lived with his mother.
+Isabella remained at her address at 85, Warwick Road.
+Neither his mother, Jeannie Cowan, nor his sister, Louie, was in favour of this marriage and probably did everything they could – if not to prevent it from happening – then to terminate it.
 It is said that they had some suspicion about Isabella's identity and history.

-The marriage did not last long, because RAF records of 1942 state that Raeburn was separated from his wife.
-Strangely there is no official record of a divorce, nor of an annulment in the Registers of the Divorce Courts of England and Wales.
+Royal Air Force records of 1942 state that Raeburn was separated from his wife.
+There is no official record of a divorce, nor of an annulment in the Registers of the Divorce Courts of England and Wales.
 However, it is possible that the marriage was annulled – or that they were divorced – in Scotland.
 According to many family members, Raeburn took Isabella Rae often to family gatherings.
-And she was very much liked by all his nieces and nephews.
-Nothing more is known about Isabella.

 In his biography of Henry Raeburn Dobson, Dr. Cabris refers to his marriage to Isabel Rae Smith Dawson.
-This marriage took place in 1939 and according to Dr Cabris did not last long as in 1942 his RAF record shows that he was separated from his wife although no record of a divorce seems to be available.
-It is also stated that while his mother and sister did not like his wife being somewhat suspicious of her stated history, his nephews and nieces and other members of his family very much enjoyed her company.
+This marriage took place in 1939 and according to Dr. Cabris, did not last long as in 1942 his RAF record shows that he was separated from his wife although no record of a divorce seems to be available.
+It is also stated that while his mother and sister did not like his wife and were somewhat suspicious of her stated history, Raeburn's nephews and nieces and other members of his family very much enjoyed her company.